Athletics at the 1952 Summer Olympics – Men's 200 metres

 The men's 200 metres sprint event at the 1952 Olympic Games took place between July 22 and July 23.
 There were 71 competitors from 35 nations.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The final was won by American Andy Stanfield.
+The final was won by 0.16 seconds by American Andy Stanfield.
 Americans also took silver (Thane Baker) and bronze (Jim Gathers) as the United States swept the medals in the event for the third time (1904, 1932).

 Background

 This was the 11th appearance of the event, which was not held at the first Olympics in 1896 but has been on the program ever since.
 One of the six finalists from the 1948 Games returned: sixth-place finisher Leslie Laing of Jamaica.
 Andy Stanfield, the inaugural world record setter for 200 metres around a curve and winner of three AAU titles, was the favorite.

 Bulgaria, Guatemala, Israel, Nigeria, South Korea, the Soviet Union, Thailand, and Venezuela each made their debut in the event.
 The United States made its 11th appearance, the only nation to have competed at each edition of the 200 metres to date.